 But before that, my walk continued until I reached Pham Ngu Lao and headed towards the deeper side of the road.
 Backpacker hostels, bars, restaurants, and tour agencies are ubiquitous in the area.
 Alleys are noisy due to the bustling crowd and vehicles.
 I was grateful to pick a hostel away from District 1.
 Though not within the Saigon backpacker scene, it was practical to avoid the setting.

 SNOB COFFEE, 147A Trần Hưng Đạo, Cầu Ông Lãnh, Quận 1

-After some left and right turns, and few more blocks, I already surrendered and accepted defeat.
-I was lost on the chaotic district of Ho Chi Minh City.
+After some left and right turn, and few more blocks, I already surrendered and accepted defeat.
+I was lost in the chaotic district of Ho Chi Minh City.
 Thanks to Google maps, I was able to recover and found myself inside a coffee shop with its front-store raided by several motorbikes.

 SNOB Coffee is a 2-floor coffee shop in the corner of Tran Hung Dao and De Tham.
 The place is perfect for people who intend to move away from the buzzing vehicles.
 In fact, during my visit, several tables were occupied by students busy skimming on some journals and books.

 The space on the ground floor is not that big and has around 3-4 rounded tables and a long table.
 Gallery lighting fixtures used were excellent in producing a warm vibe that is nice for a lazy early evening.
 Near the door on the side of Tran Hung Dao is their chic counter listing all their offerings.